LinkedSoftwareDependencies/Article-Reproducability/content/discussion.md

 Moreover, other researchers might fail in reproducing the same results because of differences in any such aspects.

+Components.js deliberately adds semantics and Linked Data to dependency injection in order to accurately refer to exact software configurations used in an article, and automatically instantiating that configuration, thereby improving replication of experimental software.
+Furthermore,
+it facilitates independently replacing and evaluating components and publishing these configurations in turn.

 [Claerbout's Principle](cite:providesQuotationFor WaveLab) explains that
 <q>an article about computational science in a scientific publication